-- Course: PhD Ice cliff, supraglacial lake and water storage dynamics on the Khumbu Glacier, Nepal
+- Course: PhD title: Ice cliff, supraglacial lake and water storage dynamics on the Khumbu Glacier, Nepal

 Funding: University Research Scholarship